-To plant a memorial tree in honor of Hilda Editha Gill (Hinkson), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Hilda Editha Gill (Hinkson), please visit our Heartfelt Sympathies Store.

 Hilda Editha Hinkson-Gill was born in Barbados West Indies on June 6th 1932 to Iris Hinkson and Samuel Lewis.
 She made her transition on April 13th 2020.